TEC are proud to be hosting our “Energy & Education Connected” conference on Thursday 5th December in our hometown Birmingham.

 Cornwall Insight will also be providing, a future forecast by presenting on RIIO – 2, networks and system operation, supplier developments, energy services transition and targeted charging reviews and network access.

 Reuters Refinitiv – Energy prices are becoming increasingly linked to weather conditions, this session will talk us through the “Predictability of hot and cold snaps related to Climate Change”.
-Exactly, how do you go about forecasting these events as they come increasingly common?
+Exactly, how do you go about forecasting these events as they become increasingly common?

 In association with our members and supported by the following: JRP Solutions, Schneider, Ramboll, Ongen and kWIQly.